Testing the strength of evidence (TestE)

 Our evaluations shall be real-time, the design of the evaluation is done as the programme is designed, baseline data collected prior to implementation and then we benefit from all opportunities for evaluation, while implementing.
 During the evaluation design we agree on how to collect, compile and analyse monitoring data, when and by whom.
 Lessons learned are compiled and addressed real-time.

 We identify the study sample and the control, prior to implementing the programme, we reflect over sample size and external validity to meet the requirements of the selected statistical method, and benefit from simple randomized evaluation, whenever possible.
 We base the evaluation topics on Outcome Challenges, the quantification on Progress Markers and then measure against Baseline, and if randomization against Control.

-Simple randomized evaluations : Randomized evaluations are a type of impact evaluation that use a specific methodology for creating a comparison group—in particular, the methodology of random assignment.
+Randomized evaluations are a type of impact evaluation that use a specific methodology for creating a comparison group—in particular, the methodology of random assignment.
 Thus, impact evaluations that are scientifically sound usually compares outcomes of those (individuals, communities, etc.) who participated in the programme against those who did not participate.
 They generate a statistically identical comparison group, and therefore produce the most accurate (unbiased) results.
-Moreover, randomized evaluations produce results that are very easy to explain.
+Randomized evaluations tend to produce results that are very easy to explain.

 Without denying access: It can be possible to conduct a randomized evaluation without denying access to the intervention.
 For example, we could randomly select people to receive encouragement to enrol without denying any interested participants access to the intervention.